onesuper/pandasticsearch/README.md

 df.columns
 #['name', 'age', 'gender']

-# print the schema of the index
+# Print the schema of the index
 df.printSchema()
 # company
 # |-- employee